nginxinc/nginx-basics-workshops/lab2/readme.md

     ```

-1. Test access to your new website, using curl to the IP address above:
+1. Test access to your new website, using curl to the IP address above, and to your local docker IP address:

     ```bash
+    # inside the container
     curl 172.18.0.2

+    # from outside
+    curl 127.0.0.1

     ```